PLC-Programmer/Python/systems,filters_and_feedback-controls/PID-control/PI control of an (undamped) 2nd order lag process/readme.md

 Actually, this book is the source of my motivation for the whole "PID control" directory: https://github.com/PLC-Programmer/Python/tree/master/systems%2Cfilters_and_feedback-controls/PID-control

-Ironically this book does not feature a PID controller, all examples are only done with PI controllers.
+Ironically this book does not feature a PID controller, all examples are only done with PI controllers (or state-space controllers).

 <br/>